The term ‘blue-chip stock' typically refers to a company with a large market capitalisation. You'll often find it's a big brand or household name.

 With a heavy focus on insurance, pensions, and investments, the nature of these long-term products has built a strong, long-term customer base.
+That can make them an attractive pick for long-term investors too.
 Predictable revenue streams have historically allowed L&G to reward investors with one of the more generous dividends on offer from a UK blue-chip stock.

 Yet, a weakening economy and the possibility of a recession has, like with any business, the potential to take the shine off the business.
 Poor performance from the investment arm of the business could cause a drag, stunting the growth of L&G if a recession does take hold.

 Mining is the name of the game for this UK blue-chip stock.